 Why does the NSW Government want to get kids active?

-The Active Kids program, launched in 2018, is one of the NSW Government’s key initiatives contributing to tackling overweight and obesity rates.
-The program aims to increase participation of school-enrolled children in sport and physical activity by providing parents with vouchers to help cover the cost of registration and membership fees.
+The Active Kids program, launched in 2018, aims to increase participation of school-enrolled children in sport and physical activity by providing parents with vouchers to help cover the cost of registration and membership fees.
+Active Kids has is funded until June 2023 so there’s still plenty of opportunity to be a part of the program.

 With 44 per cent of children spending more than two hours a day on sedentary leisure activities, the Active Kids program plays a crucial role in shifting physical activity behaviours of children and instilling healthy lifestyle habits.

-From 1 July 2019, families will be able to access two separate $100 vouchers for each school-enrolled child.
+Families can now access two separate $100 vouchers for each school-enrolled child.
 This means more kids can get involved in physical activity and learn healthy habits from a young age.
+The vouchers may be used with an approved Active Kids provider.